devpew/devpew/README.md

 ✌️ My name is Dmitry, I am Technical Product Manager.
 Geek and a lover of everything related to technology.
 Have a degree in information security.

+Right now I'm working at B2Broker.com, I'm a product lead of B2BinPay it’s a cryptocurrency payment provider.
+It helps send, receive, store, exchange and accept cryptocurrencies for any store or exchanges.
+Bitcoin, Ether, Ripple`s XRP, Bitcoin Cash, Litecoin & more as a payment option.
+And it may be converted to fiat, to protect client from market volatility.

+Inside this project I work on different blockchains, coins, stablecoins, liquid tokens.

-Right now I'm working in Paxful on Lightning bitcoin network and Staking for ETH 2.0
+Before that I worked at Paxful on Lightning bitcoin network and Staking for ETH 2.0

 🔥 I’m currently working on my finance application, there you can track your income and expenses, as well as have complete statistics on your investments.
 And also the application recommends which assets you should buy and recommend proportion for stocks and bonds in the portfolio at the moment.